tobitdsm/rice/README.md

 ## Installation guide
 ### Full installation
 If you want to install this rice, and keep updated with my edits, you can clone this repository as follows.
-This setup is from a guide from [atlassian](https://www.atlassian.com/git/tutorials/dotfiles)
+This setup is from a guide from [atlassian](https://www.atlassian.com/git/tutorials/dotfiles).

-1. Add the following alias to your `.bashrc` or `.zshrc` file:
+1. Add the following line to your `.bashrc` or `.zshrc` file:
 ```bash
 alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME/.config/'
 ```
 This way you can manage these dotfiles from anywhere.
 2. Now you can clone the repository as follows:
 ```bash
 git clone --bare https://github.com/tobitdsm/rice $HOME/.cfg